-Liam Ferrar from Leicester was successfully prosecuted in 2013 for leaving a frozen pig's head outside a Muslim community centre with the intention of causing harassment, alarm and distress, according to the charges brought against him.
+Liam Ferrar from Leicester was successfully prosecuted in 2013 for leaving a frozen pig's head outside a Muslim community center with the intention of causing harassment, alarm, and distress, according to the charges brought against him.
 He received a suspended sentence and was ordered to complete 250 hours of community service.

 Robyn Browne was a pre-operative transsexual who worked as a prostitute in the London area.
 Browne was murdered by James Hopkins from Leeds in 1997, but Hopkins was only caught and sentenced in 2007.

 There have been a number of similar high-profile transsexual murder trials.
 These include the case of Neil McMillan, who received a life sentence for murdering Andrea Waddell in Brighton, and Leon Fyle, who was convicted of murdering Destiny Lauren in North London.

 Hate crimes are sometimes perceived as being random and sudden.
 However, they are usually premeditated crimes.
 Hate crime incidents can include:

 Verbal abuse and insults